 FINDINGS

-Evaluating translation using ribosomes from F. tularensis in vitro
+Evaluating translation in vitro using ribosomes from F. tularensis

 The primary goal of this research project was to develop an in vitro assay for translation using F. tularensis Live Vaccine Strain (LVS) ribosomes.
 To achieve this goal, I have been working with the commercially available NEB PURExpress ∆ Ribosome in vitro translation kit.
 This kit contains all the factors necessary for transcription and translation with user-provided ribosomes.